Make store stock digitally available

 In our on-demand society, we watch movies and show series on Netflix, listen to music on Spotify, and order pizza whenever we like.
 Especially on those lazy Sundays, nothing beats not-so-healthy comfort food delivered at your front door in no time while binge-watching your favorite series after a busy week.

 Retail is increasingly adapting to the on-demand lifestyle by offering convenient ways to order online.
 This ‘pizzafication’ of fashion retail is a must to meet expectations in a “stay home” economy.
-The last thing retailers want is to end up with is having shoppers empty-handed at a birthday party like our colleague Hilbert Dijkstra back in 2018 when he wrote this blog post.

 Still, “the legacy” processes and technology solutions hamper many retail organizations’ ability to nail the pizzafication game.
-Especially in times of lock-downs and physical distancing, shopper behavior has massively shifted to buying online.
+Especially in times of lockdowns and physical distancing, shopper behavior has massively shifted to buying online.
 Typically, e-commerce orders are fulfilled from a dedicated warehouse or distribution center.
 However, retailers often don’t realize they are sitting on a goldmine.
 With their dense network of stores, they are often close to where their customers are, a necessity for fast on-demand fulfillment.
-Ideally, retailers want to make all stock available for online order fulfillment, whether stored in stores or a DC,.
+Ideally, retailers want to make all stock available for online order fulfillment, whether stored in stores or a DC.
 The challenge is: a bunch of legacy systems need to be connected.

 Why say an item is out of stock online, while it is still on-shelf in one of the stores?
 It all starts with accurate inventory levels and a unified view of the stock.
 Both can be enabled by RFID and EPCIS technology.
 With those technologies, store employees can be notified when a BOPIS (Buy Online Pick Up in Store) or Click & Collect order has been placed near their store and prepare it for pick-up immediately.
 The same goes for BOSS (Buy Online, Ship from Store).
 When a web order can’t be fulfilled from a DC, why not instantly check store stock and ship from there, just like Outdoor Voices and Scotch & Soda?